-- the incident will be dealt with immediately; - the injured party will be comforted; - the offending child will be reprimanded; - the Executive Head will be informed; - the incident will be noted in the incident file in the office; - parents and carers of both children will be informed.
+- The incident will be dealt with immediately - The injured party will be comforted - The offending child will be reprimanded - The Head of School will be informed - The incident will be noted in the incident file in the office - Parents and carers of both children will be informed

-If necessary the incident will be discussed later with either or both children.
+If necessary, the incident will be discussed later with either or both children.
 If persistent racist incidents occur, parents will be asked to work with the school to resolve the issue.